Hexham: Education

 Hexham is served by state first, middle and high schools and uses the three-tier system as does the rest of Northumberland.
 Queen Elizabeth High School, partly located in a former hydropathic hotel, is the town's major educational centre.
 The nearest private school is Mowden Hall School, a prep school located 10 mi away in Stocksfield.

 Transport

 Air

 The nearest airport to Hexham is Newcastle International Airport, which is located around 20 mi away by road.
 Carlisle Lake District Airport and Teesside International Airport are located around 32 and 58 mi away by road, respectively.

 Rail

-The town is served by Hexham, a station on the Tyne Valley Line.
-It is situated on part of the original Newcastle and Carlisle Railway route, dating back to 1837, and links the city of Newcastle upon Tyne with Carlisle.
+The town is served by Hexham railway station on the Tyne Valley Line.
+It is situated on part of the original Newcastle and Carlisle Railway route, dating back to 1837, which links the cities of Newcastle upon Tyne and Carlisle.
 The line follows the course of the River Tyne through Northumberland.

 Services on the Tyne Valley Line are currently operated by Northern Trains.
 As of the December 2019 timetable change, the station is served by a twice-hourly service heading west towards Carlisle, and three trains per hour heading east towards Newcastle.